davidgasquez/handbook/content/communications.md

 * Encourage others to talk about themselves.
 * Speak slow and naturally.
 * Remove filler words.
 * Learn to listen.
 Listening is difficult because it involves suppressing your ego long enough to consider what is being said before you respond.
 Forget your agenda.
+Don't have internal monologue.
   * Avoid trying to respond immediately and allow the other person time to finish speaking.
+  * Don't answer your phone while speaking with someone in real life.
+If the real life conversation starts, has precedence over the asynchronous ones.
 * Aim to make liberal use of the _you_ pronoun.

 ## Writting